Dobiasd/yo_dawg_ml_model_architecture/README.md

 ## Implementation

 The basis is a simplified standard recursive decision-tree implementation using the Gini impurity to select a good decider on each node.
-It can only handle numerical features.
+It can only handle numerical features and only supports regression (not classification).
 It gives (at least for the training set) similar results to the scikit-learn implementation:

 ```